brbhm/Mobility-of-Followers-Brabo-Arvate/README.md

 The Do-files presented here were developed using Stata 17-MP64, in a 32GB RAM computer.

 * ##################### Navegating in the Repository
 The current repository consists mainly in two folders.
 The first one is regarding the Do-files.
-The main do-file ("Mobility of Followers") also runs all the other do-files and even install the necessary packages.
+The main do-file ("Mobility of Followers") also runs all the other do-files.
+The second folder is regarding the ado files to grant replicability.
-So, with all the do-files downloaded (as well as the database), you should be able to replicate all findings and results
+So, with all the do-files downloaded (as well as the database), you should be able to replicate all findings and results.

 * ##################### Disclaimer About the Dataset
 The dataset mainly consists in data from political party affiliations and electoral candidate characteristcs from Brazil.
 This dataset used to be publicly available but was removed from public access due to the LGPD ("Lei Geral de Proteção de Dados"), the data protection law (similar to the GDPR).
 This is the reason that the researchers are not allowed to share the original versions (identified or identifiable) of those datasets.
 The same applies for the RAIS database.